Loading...

 • Clean the tracks and rollers to remove any debris or dirt that might have built up there as well as the general area to help with step two.

-• If you notice any problems with your garage seals in the step above, replace these with new seals to ensure your garage is protected.
+• If you notice any problems with your garage seals in the step above, replace these with new seals to ensure your space is protected.

-Around once a year it's a good idea to check the workability of your garage door to ensure no wear and tear has occurred.
+Around once a year it's a good idea to check the workability of your entrance system to ensure no wear and tear has occurred.

 • Check for any loose bolts or screws in the frame and tighten if necessary.